CMWolfe922/practice-projects/django-custom-user/README.md

 # This helps with translating strings into other languages around the world
 from django.utils.translation import gettext_lazy as _
 # importing the AbstractBaseUser and BaseUserManager
-from django.contrib.auth.models import AbstractBaseUser, BaseUserManager, PermissionMixin
+from django.contrib.auth.models import AbstractBaseUser, BaseUserManager, PermissionsMixin

 # Create the CustomAccountManager class